 Because of the human wildlife conflict and poaching scourges, animals and birds are injured or orphaned.
 We humans also contribute in many other lovely ways.
 Power lines are good at frying birds and climbing animals.
 Roadways are littered with road kill and dead scavengers.
 Electrical Windmill farms are devastating to large birds like vultures and other raptors.

 Thanks to rehabilitation heroes many victims of inhumane acts, accidents, and illness are saved.
 If possible the injured are nursed to a full recovery and released back into a safe wild place.
-The orphans are raised and nurtured to be introduced to a new troop or herd which take many years.
+The orphans are raised and nurtured to be introduced to a new troop or herd which take many years to release.

 Rescue, rehab, and release is an artful process requiring skill as well as following protocol.
 Trusting their intuition is a must.
 We’ve found the most successful are the heroes with the biggest hearts.